gc097/Denoising-Images-using-Deeplearning_-N2V/README.md

 datagen = N2V_DataGenerator(): This line assigns the created instance of N2V_DataGenerator to the variable datagen.
 By doing this, you can use the datagen variable to access the methods and attributes of the N2V_DataGenerator class.

 The use of a data generator is common in deep learning to efficiently handle large datasets by loading and processing them in smaller batches during training.
-If you have more code or specific questions about the usage of the datagen object, feel free to share!

 ```
 #METHOD 1: Loading images using load_imgs_from_directory method